 It didn’t take her long to relax.
-In many ways, we were two people, in a well furnished room, seeking the approval of another.
+In many ways, we were two people, in a well furnished room, seeking the approval of the other.
 Once she’d established how to make me laugh, she cranked up the comedy with anecdotes about her nights on the town.
-She wanted to win me over, despite the fact she’d already done that with her music.
+She wanted to win me over, despite the fact she’d already blown me away with her music.

 Asked if the Back to Black girl-group vibe was difficult to recreate in the studio, Amy admits that producer Mark Ronson was both excited and challenged at the prospect.